 Answer all these questions in detail, and you’ll be ready for the next step…

 3) Create a calendar

-A content calendar takes time to create, but is the key to implementing and maintaining a successful content marketing strategy.
+A content calendar takes time to create but is the key to implementing and maintaining an effective content marketing strategy.
 Plan out every week, and what content you’ll publish, when and where.